segiddins/Stripe-OSR-Talk/Talk.md

 - Forward Checking

-^ forward checking = stop as soon as you hit a dead end (dont color in the rest of the picture)
+^ forward checking = stop as soon as you hit a dead end (dont color in the rest of the picture) ^ Hard CSP because the sets of constraints are dynamic -> no easy graph theory answer 😞

 ---